rsmusllp/king-phisher/docs/source/server/graphql/overview.rst

   attribute which is an integer as well as an ``edges`` attribute.
 See `Connection Types`_ for more information.

-:Objects:
+:Object:
-  Sub-objects can in turn have their own attributes which can be a combination of additional sub-objects or scalars.
+  Objects can in turn have their own attributes which can be a combination of additional sub-objects or scalars.

 :N/A: